mofosyne/arduino-gameboy-printer-emulator/README.md

 ### Pinout Diagram

 Thanks to West McGowan (twitter: @imwestm) who was able to replicate this project on his Arduino Nano plus Gameboy Color and helpfully submitted a handy picture of how to wire this project up.
+You can find his tutorial in [here](https://westm.co.uk/arduino-game-boy-printer-emulator/)

 ![](GBP_Emu_Micro_pinout_West_McGowan.webp.png)